Table of Contents

 For further details, call +44 (0)28 6773 8118.

-One of Ireland’s best known fishing centres with ample mooring at the large marina.
-The traditional market town is a short walk away from the moorings, with many shops, restaurants, banks and a post office.
-The town is centred around the Market Square, known as the Diamond and it comes alive during the summer months welcoming visitors from across the globe.
-The town has a rich history which is evident in the many buildings and heritage sites which can still be seen today.
-Tourist information and maps of the town can be found at the Railway Station Visitor Centre.
+One of Irelands best known fishing centres with ample mooring at the large marina.
+The traditional market town is a short walk away with many shops, banks and post office.
+The town comes alive during the summer months welcoming visitors from across the globe.
+There are a number of pubs and restaurants within walking distance.

 Belturbet Station Tel +353 (0)49 9522 074